SABR Digital Library: When Pops Led the Family: The 1979 Pittsburgh Pirates

 - E-book: Click here to purchase the e-book version of When Pops Led the Family: The 1979 Pittsburgh Pirates for $9.99 from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get the paperback edition of When Pops Led the Family: The 1979 Pittsburgh Pirates for $19.95 (plus shipping) from CreateSpace.
+- Paperback: Get the paperback edition of When Pops Led the Family: The 1979 Pittsburgh Pirates from the SABR Store ($30.99 includes shipping/tax).

 About the SABR Digital Library